e-schuh/aml-project/PROBLEMSETTING.md

 **Fine-Tuning**

-We won’t fine-tune the base LLM, but rather add an additional debiasing layer on top of the pre-trained model, and exclusively train this layer.
+Our approach does not include fine-tuning of the base LLM.
+Rather, we add an additional debiasing layer on top of the pre-trained model, and exclusively train this layer.

 **Model Architecture**